Transforming New Technologies into Solutions

 I have been working with databases since my university years.
 This world attracted me with its structured nature.
 Later, as a lecturer, I delved deeply into the theoretical aspects of this science.
 The logic behind database management is a form of “beautiful mathematics,” and I have always had a passion for mathematics.

-When I changed my career path and left academia, I discovered the practical aspects of database management and analytics systems, which ultimately convinced me that this was my field.
+When I changed my career path and left academiа, I discovered the practical aspect of data management and analysis systems which ultimately convinced me that this was my field.

 I directed my ambitions and efforts entirely in this direction.

-Training and certification in Redmond gave me the opportunity to join a community of dedicated technology experts of global stature, with whom I continue to collaborate today.
-My expertise has opened doors to international projects worldwide, providing me with skills and experience.
+Training and certification in Redmond gave me the opportunity to join a community of globally renowned technology experts, with whom I continue to collaborate today.

-Tell us more about the activities and teams you manage, as well as Inspirit’s international business related to Microsoft Data Platform & BI.
+Tell us more about the activities and the teams you manage, as well as Inspirit’s international business related to Microsoft Data Platform & BI.

 Why did you establish a second company in Norway after Inspirit Bulgaria?